breatheco-de/applied-ai-syllabus/content/week-1/class-2.md

 By adhering to these ethical considerations, organizations can ensure that their use of AI supports a fair, responsible, and beneficial work environment for all.
 It's not just about leveraging AI for efficiency and productivity, but also about fostering an ethical culture that aligns with societal values and norms.

+## Conclusions

+In this class, we have delved into the dynamic interplay between AI and human intelligence, acknowledging the unique strengths and limitations of each.
+We've seen that AI excels in tasks involving data analysis, repetitive processes, and large-scale computations, while human intelligence shines in areas requiring empathy, creativity, and complex decision-making.

+- **Workplace Evolution**: AI is revolutionizing job roles, automating routine tasks, and enabling humans to focus on more strategic and creative endeavors.
+This shift demands a reevaluation of skills and job designs, emphasizing the importance of adaptability and continuous learning in the workforce.

+- **Collaborative Frameworks**: The future workplace will likely be characterized by collaborative frameworks where AI tools and human insight are interwoven.
+Humans will take on roles that leverage their ability to provide context, ethical judgment, and a personal touch, while AI will augment these capabilities with its computational power and efficiency.

+By embracing the complementary nature of AI and human intelligence, we can create a synergistic work environment that harnesses the full potential of both.
+This approach not only enhances productivity and innovation but also aligns with ethical standards and societal values, paving the way for a more inclusive and sustainable future.

+## **Q&A Session at every end of class**
+---
-### Class Quiz
+## Class Quiz

-1. What are two strengths of AI in the workplace?
+1. **List two tasks where AI outperforms human effort in the workplace and explain why.**

-2. Name a task where human creativity is still superior to AI.
+2. **Identify a task that benefits from human creativity and explain why AI cannot fully replicate this.**

-3. What is the significance of prompt engineering in AI interactions?
+3. **Define prompt engineering and discuss its importance in eliciting accurate responses from AI models.**

-4. What is one common pitfall to avoid in prompt engineering?
+4. **Describe a common pitfall in prompt engineering and provide a strategy to avoid it.**

-5. How can AI change the nature of jobs in the future?
+5. **Discuss how AI is expected to transform job roles and the skills that will become more important as a result.**

-6. Fix the prompt: For each of the following prompts, explain why you think if it is a good or a bad prompt.
-If is a bad prompt, explain how to make it better and give a revised version of it.
+6. **Evaluate the effectiveness of the following prompts.
+For each prompt that you consider ineffective, explain why and provide a revised version that would elicit a better response from the AI.**